Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Pour boiling water over raisins in a small bowl and allow to stand 15 minutes until raisins are softened.
+• Soak raisins: Pour boiling water over raisins in a small bowl and let stand 15 minutes to soften.
 Drain and discard water.

 Like this?
 Leave a comment below!